Mennauu/web-app-from-scratch-18-19/README.md

 - [X] Write a README
 - [ ] Unique progressive loading state for detailpage
 - [ ] Sort pokemon that are filtered by type
-- [ ] Error feedback for users
+- [X] Error feedback for users
+- [ ] Change filter on type _select_ background color based on selectValue

 <!-- Maybe someone helped me 🤔-->
 ## Credits
 **Arash**: For giving amazing feedback and advice on my code.
-He was like a tutor to me that helped improve and understand code.
+He was like a tutor to me that helped me improve and understand code.

 <!-- Maybe I used some awesome sources that I can mention 🤔-->
 ## Sources